drBenway/pixi-vn-wiki/Stored-Classes.md

 ## Storate properties

-To save the properties of the class in the game storage you must use the `getStorageProperty` and `updateStorageProperty` methods.
+To save the properties of the class in the game storage you must use the `getStorageProperty` and `setStorageProperty` methods.

 For example, if you have a property `test` that you want to save in the game storage, you can add a getter and setter like this: